Differentially Private Equilibrium Finding in Polymatrix Games: Related Work

 \paragraph{Differential Privacy in Games.}

 Other prior work, including \citet{gade2020privatizing-non-DP,ye2021differentially-DP-trade-off,wang2022differentially-DP-trade-off,shakarami2022distributed-non-DP}, has focused on finding equilibrium in aggregative games with differential privacy guarantees.
-However, they cannot achieve accuracy and differential privacy simultaneously.
+However, they cannot achieve accuracy and differential privacy simultaneously (\emph{e.g.,} privacy budget $\cO\rbr{\epsilon}$ and accuracy $\cO\rbr{\frac{1}{\epsilon}}$).
 In other words, to achieve a fixed accuracy, the privacy budget will not continue to decrease while the number of players increases.
 The reason is that they did not exploit the game's structure to cancel out the noise imposed during the update.
 Therefore, accuracy will be harmed when achieving a low differential privacy budget by adding a large amount of noise.
 Furthermore, the privacy guarantee of \citet{wang2024differentially-DP-aggregative,wang2024ensuring-DP-general} is weak because the adversary may determine the value of the utility function in a small region around the equilibrium point.
 Therefore, when the utility function is multilinear, such as polymatrix games, normal-form games, and extensive-form games, the adversary can fully determine the utility functions with certainty.
 Instead, in this paper, we exploit the structure of polymatrix games, whether the associated graph is dense or sparse, to mitigate the impact of the imposed noise, thereby achieving accuracy and differential privacy simultaneously.
+Specifically, we can achieve privacy budget $\cO\rbr{\frac{\epsilon}{f(N)}}$ and accuracy $\cO\rbr{\frac{1}{\epsilon g(N)}}$, where $f(N), g(N)$ are monotone functions with respect to the number of players $N$ and goes to infinity as $N\to\infty$.
+Details can be found in \Cref{theorem:trade-off}.